Loretta Young movies: Taxi!, Life Begins, The Show of Shows

 - 3:45 AM THE SHOW OF SHOWS (1929).
-Dir: John G. Adolfi.
+Director: John G. Adolfi.
 Cast: Frank Fay, Loretta Young, Richard Barthelmess, Myrna Loy, John Barrymore, Dolores Costello, H.B.
-Warner, Mary Astor, Betty Compson, Sally Blane, Ann Sothern, Viola Dana, Marceline Day, Douglas Fairbanks Jr, Jacqueline Logan, Jack Mulhall, Rin Tin Tin, Sally O’Neil, Shirley Mason, Carmel Myers, Grant Withers, Alberta Vaughn, Lois Wilson, Alice Day, Nick Lucas, Bull Montana, Helene Costello, Marion Byron, Ben Turpin, Alice White.
-C-124 mins.
+Warner, Mary Astor, Betty Compson, Sally Blane, Ann Sothern, Viola Dana, Marceline Day, Douglas Fairbanks Jr, Jacqueline Logan, Jack Mulhall, Rin Tin Tin, Sally O'Neil, Shirley Mason, Carmel Myers, Grant Withers, Alberta Vaughn, Lois Wilson, Alice Day, Nick Lucas, Bull Montana, Helene Costello, Marion Byron, Ben Turpin, Alice White.
+Color.
+124 mins.

 Loretta Young photos via Doctor Macro.